 Education aims to prepare people for the future, but we need to learn about the past before moving forward.
 As a result, history became part of every school’s general education platform.
 The subject varies, but the most vital part of it is learning about humanity’s evolution into the world as it is today.
 History also touches on your country’s timeline, culture, beliefs, historical events, and progress, all of which shapes a patriotic understanding necessary for civilization.

 Unfortunately, history feels less epic when students can only rely on textbooks and instructor lessons.
 When it comes to what happened, we leave it all up to our respective imaginations.
 Animation and actual footage can help with our understanding of history.
-Students start to prefer YouTube videos for history lessons because of their visual representation.
+Students started to prefer YouTube videos for history lessons because of their visual representation.
 If videos work, what do you think will happen when students get a chance to visit the environments and sites during the period of their peak?